 Without a doubt, Niagara Falls is one of the most impressive waterfalls in the world.
 The sheer amount of water surging around you is simply sublime.
 In fact, when Austrian composer Gustave Mahler first encountered the falls, he is said to have exclaimed, “At last, fortissimo!”

 Over 28 million tourists visit the falls every year.
 If you’d like to be one of them, first make sure you have the travel documents you need for your desired itinerary.
 Do you need a passport to go to Niagara Falls?
+If you’re traveling with children or minors, do they need a passport to experience the falls?
 The Niagara River straddles the Canadian border, so the answer depends on which side of the attraction you’ll be touring.
 The American Falls and Bridal Veils Falls are both on the US side of the border.
 However, their bigger brother Horseshoe Falls is on the Canadian side.
 There are plenty of waterfall-related activities and vantage points on both sides of the border, but the view from the Canadian side is generally considered to be the most impressive.

 U.S. CITIZENS RETURNING TO THE U.S. AFTER VISITING NIAGARA FALLS CANADA ARE REQUIRED TO PROVIDE A PASSPORT, PASSPORT CARD OR ENHANCED DRIVERS LICENSE AT THE IMMIGRATION CHECKPOINT.
 If you are a U.S. citizen living in the U.S. and cross the border to Canada and attempt to re-enter the U.S. you will need one of the above listed forms of identification.